JayFarei/new_repo_automation/README.md

 #### Requirement this is solving for:

-> Create a terminal command that automates the steps I take when creating a new project
+> Create a terminal command that automates the 12 steps I take when creating a new project

+Steps I typically follow are the following:

 **Set up local folder structure**